-Strains in Airbag Housings and Windshields Full-field information relating to dynamic deformations is vital for components that are of relevance to safety.
-In consequence, full-field measuring systems are frequently used in crash and impact tests, as well as in component testing, for instance on airbags, and on tire test rigs.
+Strains in airbag housings and windshields full-field information relating to dynamic deformations is vital for components that are of relevance to safety.
+In consequence, full-field measuring systems are frequently used in crash and impact tests and component testing, for instance, on airbags and on tire test rigs.
 Airbag housing and airbag inflation characteristics are analyzed with high-speed cameras.
-The full-field measuring data are then used to calculate surface strain and planar displacements for all axes.
-Crash tests are another area in which full-field measuring systems are deployed, for components such as windshields.
+The full-field measuring data is then used to calculate surface strain and planar displacements for all axes.
+Crash tests are another area in which full-field measuring systems are deployed, often for components such as windshields.